lazarusA/CoherentNoise.jl/docs/src/tutorial.md

 Admittedly, this doesn't look that much better, but the more your noise composition grows, the more this variable-free clear flow of control will be appealing.
-The remainder of this tutorial will use `@chain`, but nothing is forcing you to write the pipeline code manually without it if this style is not for you.
+The remainder of this tutorial will use
+@chain, but it's not a necessary part of the workflow.
+You can also write the pipeline code manually without it, if this style is not for you.

 ## Fractals